ULHPC/tutorials/advanced/R/README.md

 	> MOVIES = data.table(movies)

-Because `data.table` uses binary search, we have to define manually the keys that will be used for this search.
+As `data.table` uses binary search, we have to define manually the keys that will be used for this search, this is done with `setkey()` function.

 Let's now create a new `data.frame`.
 We will make it large enough to demonstrate the difference between a vector scan and a binary search.